 Ohio University's Office of Sustainability offers classroom presentations, tours of the OHIO Ecohouse, and tours of the Compost Facility at no cost.
+We also have a Sustainability Walking Map so you can facilitate your own tour of the sustainable features of campus should you be unable or uninterested in scheduling a tour or presentation.

 Many classes and organizations choose to tour the Ecohouse (8133 Dairy Lane) each year.
 Tours feature the exterior features of the house such as the solar electric, solar thermal, and community garden.
 They also discuss, through photos of the interior of the house, sustainable living habits.
 For the safety of our residents, we only offer interior tours to select groups upon request.
 Otherwise, the interior of the house may be viewed during occasional Open House events sponsored by the residents.